anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **1 Corinthians 15.35-38, 42-50** concludes the series in 1 Corinthians 15, with extracts from the section on the resurrection body.
 (15.51-58 is the reading for the following week in the RCL.)
 * **Luke 6.27-38** continues the series in Luke (without a gap), and focuses on loving one's enemies.
-(6.39-49 is the reading for the following week in the RCL.
-So, in Common Worship, 6.39-45 is omitted, along with its parallel in Matthew 7.3-5 and 16-20.
-6.46 is omitted, but 6.47-49 is covered in Matthew 7.21-29.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) calls us not to fret about evildoers.
+(6.39-49 is the reading for the following week in the RCL, which is omitted in Common Worship: see discussion below.
+To fill in the gap, this week's reading could be extended to 6.42 'when opportunity allows'.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) calls us not to fret about evildoers.

 ## The Second Sunday before Lent

 Creation theme.

+The addition of this creation-themed week means that 'Proper 3' in the RCL is not included.
+As a consequence, the Common Worship lectionary does not include the following, which contain several famous sayings of Jesus:

+* Matthew 6.24-34 ('No one can serve two masters ... do not worry').
+Its parallel in Luke 12.22-31 is also omitted, but could be included by extending the reading from Luke 12.32-40.
+* Mark 2.13-22 ('I have come to call not the righteous but sinners ... new wine into old wineskins').
+The parallel passage in Luke 5.27-38 is also omitted, but the other parallel in Matthew 9.9-17 is partially included in Matthew 9.9-13, 18-26, and the gap could easily be filled.
+* Luke 6.39-49
+  * 6.39 ('Can a blind person guide a blind person?') has a parallel in Matthew 15.14, which is included in Matthew 15.[10-20] 21-28
+  * 6.40 ('A disciple is not above the teacher') has a parallel in John 13.16, which is included on Maundy Thursday
+  * 6.41-42 ('speck ... log') has a parallel in Matthew 7.3-5, which is also omitted (last week's reading could be extended to this point)
+  * 6.43-44 ('tree is known by its fruit') has a parallel in Matthew 7.16, 18, 20, which could be included by extending the reading from 7.21-29 to begin at verse 16
+  * 6.45 ('it is out of the abundance of the heart that the mouth speaks') has a parallel in Matthew 12.34-35, which is omitted, and a near parallel in Mark 7.20-23, which is (mostly) included in Mark 7.1-8, 14, 15, 21-23
+  * 6.46 ('Lord ... do what I say') has a parallel in Matthew 7.21, which is included in 7.21-29
+  * 6.47-49 ('house ... without a foundation') has a parallel in Matthew 7.24-27, which is included in 7.21-29

 ## The Sunday next before Lent